pradhanpradeep/ds-project/README.md

     paramerters as required.

-    The results on the terminal when the script finishes execution should be something similar to
+    The results on the terminal when the script finishes execution should be something similar to listing below:

     ------- start time - (Wed Nov 27 15:31:34 2013) -----
     Ridge(alpha=0.25, copy_X=True, fit_intercept=True, max_iter=None,